ayaaliouali/Multidisciplinary-Project/README.md

 # 🛒 E-Commerce Backend API

-This project is a Node.js backend for an e-commerce platform that supports user authentication, product management, cart operations, messaging, and commenting features with ratings.
+This is the backend API for a feature-rich e-commerce platform.
+It supports user authentication, product and cart management, messaging, commenting with ratings, and admin-level user control.
+Built with Node.js and Express, it leverages MongoDB for storage and uses JWT for authentication.

 ## 🚀 Tech Stack